PLangHQ/plang/Documentation/README.md

 These 6 steps replace over [100+ lines of C#/Java/Typescript code](https://gist.github.com/ingig/491ac9b13d65f40cc24ee5aed0408be3), or if you do clean code programming, dozens of files.

+## Efficency gains

+Programming in plang will give you

+- Fewer lines to write (up to 90%) = fewer bugs, more secure, easier to maintain
+- Gives higher level overview of code which gives new perspectives
+- Will become most stable, secure and private app you have ever written without having to think about it

 ## Installation

+> [!CAUTION]
+> **Heads up: Building code costs money**
+> Each code line incurs usually between $0.01 - $0.07 fee via LLM.
+The payoff?
+Exceptional efficiency gains.
+You can choose to use [Plang service(simpler) or OpenAI(cheaper)](./PlangOrOpenAI.md).
+Using Plang service supports the project

 Set up Plang on your system.
 Download Plang from [the download page](https://github.com/PLangHQ/plang/releases) and follow our [Installation Guide](./Install.md).